Evenwyne/programming-univbasics-3-method-return-values/README.md

 a_method(2,3) #=> nil
 ```

-It's very easy to see the error here, especially if you pay attention to the
+If you pay attention to the return values of your expressions, you will see the
-return values of your expressions.
+error here.
 The return value of `puts` is always `nil`!

 | Code                  | Return Value   |
 |-----------------------|----------------|